polilluminato/unibg-pokedex-flutter/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/licence-MIT-green?style=for-the-badge&"></a>
 </p>

 This repository contains the source code of the demo [Pokédex](https://en.wikipedia.org/wiki/Gameplay_of_Pok%C3%A9mon#Pok%C3%A9dex) (ポケモン図鑑, Pokémon Zukan, lit.: Pokémon Encyclopedia) application that I made for the lecture given for the [Scuola di Ingegneria](https://www.unibg.it/embed-ingegneria/strutture-scuola-ingegneria) at the [University of Bergamo](https://www.unibg.it/).
-The application allows users to view the top 9 Pokémon in both list and grid format, navigate to their dedicated page, and view statistics.
+The application allows users to view the first 151 Pokémon in both list and grid format, navigate to their dedicated page, and view statistics.

 Moodboard for the UI of the app: [Pokédex on Pinterest](https://www.pinterest.it/polilluminato/pokedex/)